TwinkalParmar-16/School-Management-System/README.md

 parents of their child’s safety and progress, schools are using school management software nowadays.
-- This software boasts a variety of features that improve the overall administration of schools.Make the overall process easy.
+- This software boasts a variety of features that improve the overall administration of schools.
+Make the overall process easy.

 ## Sides